communityfoodsystems/cfs-wiki/README.md

 Welcome to the Community Food Systems Wiki!

-We're still setting this space set up.
+We're still setting up this space.
 Thank you for your patience!

 ## CFS Community Chat